YgorAlberto/ygoralberto.github.io/README.md

 	select * from user where login='user' or true limit 1;#

 	select * from user where login='user' and login='user' limit 1;#

+ 	create a duplicated user like `"darren"` as `" darren"` with a space in the beginning to authenticate with the same privilleges

 .